Viva Cuba

-Viva Cuba is a 2005 Cuban film, directed by Juan Carlos Cremata and Iraida Malberti Cabrera, and written by Cremata and Manolito Rodriguez.
+Viva Cuba is a 2005 Cuban tragicomedy film, directed and co-written by Juan Carlos Cremata, with Manolito Rodriguez as the other co-writer.
 It was the first Cuban film to be awarded the ‘Grand Prix Écrans Juniors’ for children's cinema at the 2005 Cannes Film Festival.

 In Viva Cuba, a road movie fairy tale, Cremata tackles localized Cuban problems from the literal point of view of the country's children.
 He lowers the camera to the eye level of the film's protagonists, Malú (Malú Tarrau Broche) and Jorgito (Jorgito Miló Ávila).

 Background

 Viva Cuba is a Cuban independent film that explores emigration and the effects it can have on children who have to leave friends and extended families behind.
 Youngsters are often uprooted without being consulted and then must contend with their new surroundings.
 In one scene, Malú and Jorgito discuss when they might reunite.
 The best they can hope for is to forget one another as their lives change and they face new pleasures and challenges.
 The viewer knows they are unlikely to ever see each other again, unless Malú's mother can be granted re-entry, which is extremely unlikely given the state of Cuban immigration laws.